How I Successfully Date My Husband

 It’s likely that you looked for someone with the same faith as you, with the same goals and hobbies.

 These are many of the same things I looked for when I first started dating.
-I wanted someone who I would enjoy dating the rest of my life.
+I was looking for someone who I would enjoy having a date night with for the rest of my life.

 Someone who understood and accepted me for who I am, knowing that my best version of “me” would change with the seasons of life and that he would love me anyway.

 And I found just that.
-As we have been navigating our way through parenthood, our dating life has changed, but it is still alive.
+As we have been navigating our way through parenthood together, our dating life has changed, but it is still alive.

 Hopefully, you can find something here to help you keep yours alive, or revive what was once great!